 And perhaps the best feature, this shoe retails for under $50.
 Check them out here:New Balance RX507RG Cross Country Running Spike

 As many forefoot strike runners know, Newton Running is the most famous running shoe brand in this category.
 They got this reputation by being a leader and daring to construct an entire company around forefoot running.
 Whether you like their shoes or not, you have to respect their innovation and ability to challenge the big running shoe companies.

 The shoe itself is quite an experience and I would recommend all forefoot runners to at least try them on.
 They are unique because the cushioning usually placed on the heals of running shoes are moved directly under the forefoot.
 It feels as if your forefoot is above your heel.
 This is a very different feeling than you get from some of the other racing flats featured on this site since racing flats lack this extra forefoot cushioning.
 The benefit of the Newton design for beginners is that it forces you into forefoot striking because landing on your heels feels very odd in this shoe.
 Beginners should definitely look at the Sir Issac model, although it is appropriate for all levels.
 If you have tried racing flats and like that style, Newton makes a light weight racer called the Distancia that mimics the feel of these racers with a bit more cushioning.
 They have continued to add to the variety of their offerings and now even include wide models for a more spacious forefoot area.
-Check out their website for all the models: Newton Running Shoes
+Check out Zappos for reviews on all of their models:

 Because of their fame, Newton Running has attracted both critics and supporters in recent years.
 For me, the price tag was always a bit of a deterrent and I have become accustomed to the minimalist cushioning provided by racing flats.
 Everyone runs differently however, and many forefoot runners will use nothing but Newtons.
 It’s at least worth a try.